diegoami/DA_Hellofresh/README.md

 # INSTRUCTIONS

-## FIND_VENTURES
+## VENTURES TREE

-A class implementing a tree containing ventures and accounts can be found in **hellofresh/account/tree.py**.
+A class implementing a ventures_tree containing ventures and ventures can be found in **hellofresh/account/ventures_tree.py**.

 Tests are in **test/test_tree.py**.

-**find_ventures** is a function accepting a list of links to create a tree, and the account of which we would like to find the venture.
+**find_ventures** is a function accepting a list of links to create a ventures_tree, and the account of which we would like to find the venture.

 A program to test-drive the **find_ventures** function can be found in the file **find_recipes_with_chili.py** in the main directory.